 A recurring theme of the movie, really.
-Silva specializes in hacking elaborate computer networks, and rigs London itself into a deathtrap to escape Bond and reach M's hearing; Bond only manages to undermine him with simple tools Silva has no way of manipulating, such as a radio, a beaten-down homestead in the middle of nowhere, and a completely ordinary hunting knife.
+Silva specializes in hacking elaborate computer networks, and rigs London itself into a deathtrap to escape Bond and reach M's hearing; Bond only manages to undermine him with ordinary tools that Silva has no way of manipulating, such as a two-way radio, a beaten-down homestead in the middle of nowhere, and a completely ordinary hunting knife.

 The signature gun is arguably not very practical; just like the one he had in Licence to Kill, its sole purpose seems to be for Bond to drop it and some Mook to pick it up and try-and-fail to shoot him with it.
 In other movies where Bond has a regular gun, he almost never loses it in this way, if he loses it at all, and sometimes when he does lose it an ally picks it up and uses it to save his life with it (case in point- From Russia with Love and Rosa Klebb's fate), so a signature gun might even potentially handicap Bond.

 Bottomless Magazines: Averted, which is unusual for a Bond movie.
 Characters are regularly seen reloading in shootouts, and running out of ammo is also what leads to Bond getting shot in the shoulder during the Action Prologue.

 Played straight in the prologue: Patrice with his fully-automatic Glock 18 is able to lay down near-continuous fire from the roof of the train and is only seen reloading once.
 Initially handwaved by his using a drum magazine, though he carries on doing so even after he gets rid of it and switches to regular stick magazines.
 He's also using "hard to get and extremely expensive" depleted uranium shells — apparently he had a bottomless wallet, as well, since that uranium must cost quite a fortune (though presumably Silva has the resources to acquire the money needed to buy that much uranium).